cbroms/sentitudeExtension/docs/about.md

 [I] + [don't] + -[want to go]
 ```
 In addition, not all tenses of words are included in the dictionaries.
 For example, given the token `betrayed`, no value would be present.
 For this reason, Sentitude makes use of the [Porter Stemming Algorithm](https://tartarus.org/martin/PorterStemmer/) to normalize words.
 This way, literal words that are not in the dictionaries can still be identified by removing their suffixes and using their stems.

+#### Other Issues

+The summation of tokens approach to sentiment analysis is by no means perfect, but it is fairly accurate.
+It tends to work best in comment sections and social media posts, where people often try to convey a very clear opinion on something.
+However, even in fairly unbiased news articles it can detect a slight polarity difference, just by an author's word choices.

+A major limiting factor is inability to detect sentiment given a certain context.
+For example, the word `apple` could be used in pretty much any context and carry completely a different meaning (ex. `What a delicous apple!` and `He was a real bad apple`.)
+In these cases Sentitude cannot accurately predict a sentiment; it just identifies tokens that are included in the two dictionaries and comes up with a less accurate number.

+## Privacy

+Sentitude is completely self-contained; it gets no information in and sends no information out.
+None of generated sentiment values are saved.
+It stores and syncs just *nine* settings across your devices.
+If you don't want Sentitude to sync anything, navigate to [chrome://settings](chrome://settings), click `Sync`, and disable `Extensions`.

 ## Licence